getJv/qanda/README.md

    * `php artisan test --filter=QandaTest` to check the tests
    * `php artisan qanda:interactive` to execute the app in a clean window
    * `php artisan qanda:interactive --sequential` to execute in a verbose mode.
+   * `php artisan migrate:fresh --seed` to reset and reload the whole database

 ### Important notes